redengin/sneakernet/docs/conops.md

 Anonymity
 --------------------------------------------------------------------------------
 Content is art.
 Art inspires thought.
-The individual that produced that art should be protected in their expression.
+The individual that produced that content should be protected in their expression.
 As a community, one should be focused on contributing.
-Where we fail to meet our expectations, we project upon others.

 A community leverages individual strengths and supports individual weakness.